yukikongju/Machine-Learning-Roadmap/README.md

 Machine learning models can be separated in 5 categories: supervised learning, unsupervised learning, neural networks, reinforcement learning and evolutionary comptuation.
 Each of these algorithm can be used to PREDICT, CLUSTER or CLASSIFY.
 Some are used specifically for DIMENSIONNALITY REDUCTION.

+I suggest to understand what the model do: is it used for prediction, for classification or for clustering.
+Then, you want to understand how it works: how does the model transform inputs into outputs and how do we train/optimize the model.
+Having a good understanding of the algorithm can provide us with a good sense of its strength and its limitation regarding its accuracy and its speed.
+We want to understand the maths behind the algorithm before jumping into the code.

 ## SUPERVISED LEARNING

 ## UNSUPERVISED LEARNING